 As a result of the Big Four Hollow Project, pH and net acidity have improved downstream for approximately 0.75 miles.
-Pre-construction data showed pH in the range of 3.4-6.7 at the project discharge and downstream.
-However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.3-6.6 at the discharge and downstream.
-The net acidity concentration decreased 26 percent at the project discharge, which resulted in net alkaline conditions at the downstream station MC00240.
+Pre-construction data showed pH in the range of 3.4 - 6.7 at the project discharge and downstream.
+However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.1 - 6.6 at the discharge and downstream.
+The net acidity concentration decreased 25 percent at the project discharge.